kiboschool/course-optimizing-your-learning/src/optimizing-your-learning.md

 The instructor for this course is: Tolu Agunbiade.

-The teaching assistant for this course is: Keno Omu
+The teaching assistant for this course is: Keno Omu.

 The course will run from July 10 to August 13, 2023.
 Note that this is a **5-week course**.